 A zip up hoodie can also be a good option, depending on your own style:

 As always, I’m packing a trench coat.
+For me it is definitely the best travel jacket for Europe.
 Unfortunately, I’ve had to retire my beloved old trench coat, and have bought a new, slightly shorter trench, still in navy.
 I’m thinking because it’s shorter I’ll be able to wear it almost as a jacket with just a tee shirt under it as well as an extra layer in chilly weather and to help keep the rain off.

 To change up my look and add extra warmth when it’s necessary, I’m packing a couple of scarves – one warmer and one lighter will work best.